Seko Fofana: International career

 Fofana was eligible to play for France and Ivory Coast, as his parents come from there.
 Fofana previously represented France U16, France U17, France U18 and France U19.
 On 3 April 2017, Fofana chose to represent the Ivory Coast, the country of his parents.

 Fofana made his debut for Ivory Coast in a 2–0 2018 FIFA World Cup qualification loss to Morocco on 11 November 2017.

 In December 2023, Fofana was named in the Ivory Coast's squad for the 2023 Africa Cup of Nations.
 He scored the opening goal of the tournament four minutes into Ivory Coast's 2–0 win over Guinea-Bissau on 13 January 2024.

+Fofana was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.

+On May 15, 2026, Fofana was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.